Bashni

 Overview

 Bashni (also known as Bashne or Stolbovye Shashki - "Stacking draughts") is a two-player board game played on a square checkerboard.
-This game belongs to draughts (checkers) family of games.
+This game belongs to the draughts (checkers) family of games.

 Board

-The Bashni is played on a common 8x8 checkerboard.
+Bashni is played on a common 8x8 checkerboard.

 Objective